BBC School Report Introduction 2017

 Mr Onyelekere Invertiew

-We interviewed Mr Onyelekere (the deputy head of Riverside)
+We interviewed Mr Onyelekere (Head of Year at Riverside)

 We were unable to record this however we have a chat log: